teamairship/eslint-config-react-native-typescript/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/teamairship/tslint-react-config](https://github.com/teamairship/eslint-config-react-native-typescript).
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](https://github.com/teamairship/eslint-config-react-native-typescript/blob/master/CODE_OF_CONDUCT.md).

 ## License